chadwcarlson/hugo-demo-theme/content/demos/drupal-install-cli/deck.md

 {{< slide type="asciicast" src="../assets/02-init.cast" >}}
 <p>2.
 Initialize the new project with a public GitHub repository, using <span class="hljs">platform environment:init</span></p>
 <aside class="notes">
-  Next, you can use the CLI command <code>platform environment: init</code> along with the project ID to initialize the project with an existing Drupal repository, such as our Drupal 8 template.
-So long as they repository contains Platform.sh configuration files, it will then build and deploy the site.
+  Next, you can use the CLI command <code>platform environment:init</code> along with the project ID to initialize the project with an existing Drupal repository, such as our Drupal 8 template.
+So long as the repository contains Platform.sh configuration files, it will then build and deploy the site.
 </aside>
 {{< /slide >}}